AI-Guiders/WitDatabase/OutWit.Database.Core.TODO.md

 1. **Secondary indexes** - critical for any SQL engine.
 Without them, efficient filtering and JOIN operations are impossible.

-2. **MVCC** - **IMPLEMENTED**.
-Required for Snapshot isolation and concurrent reads.
-Enables EF Core to work in multi-user scenarios.
+2. **MVCC** - **FULLY IMPLEMENTED**.
+Provides snapshot isolation and concurrent read transactions.
+Integrated into WitDatabase via `.WithMvcc()` builder extension.

 3. **Savepoints** - used by EF Core for nested transactions and SaveChanges with retry.

 4. **Query execution context** - ADO.NET requires information about affected rows count and last insert id.

-5. **Current state** - MVCC is implemented, enabling snapshot isolation and concurrent read transactions.
-Row-level locks and deadlock detection are still needed for complete EF Core support.
+5. **Current state** - MVCC is fully implemented and integrated.
+Only row-level locks and deadlock detection remain for complete concurrent transaction support.